 fix 1 all nve fix 3 all nvt temp 300.0 300.0 0.01 fix mine top setforce 0.0 NULL 0.0

 Set a fix that will be applied to a group of atoms.
 In LAMMPS, a “fix” is any operation that is applied to the system during timestepping or minimization.
-Examples include updating of atom positions and velocities due to time integration, controlling temperature, applying constraint forces to atoms, enforcing boundary conditions, computing diagnostics, etc. There are dozens of fixes defined in LAMMPS and new ones can be added; see this section for a discussion.
+Examples include updating of atom positions and velocities due to time integration, controlling temperature, applying constraint forces to atoms, enforcing boundary conditions, computing diagnostics, etc. There are hundreds of fixes defined in LAMMPS and new ones can be added; see the Modify doc page for details.

 Fixes perform their operations at different stages of the timestep.
 If 2 or more fixes operate at the same stage of the timestep, they are invoked in the order they were specified in the input script.